harvester/docs/docs/advanced/addons/seeder.md

 ---
 sidebar_position: 4
-sidebar_label: Seeder
+sidebar_label: harvester-seeder
-title: "Seeder"
+title: "harvester-seeder"
 ---

 <head>
   <link rel="canonical" href="https://docs.harvesterhci.io/v1.2/advanced/seeder"/>
 </head>

-_Available as of v1.2.0_

-The `harvester-seeder` addon lets you perform out-of-band operations on underlying nodes.
+The `harvester-seeder` add-on allows you to perform out-of-band operations on Harvester hosts using the Intelligent Platform Management Interface (IPMI).

-This addon can also discover hardware and hardware events for bare-metal nodes that support redfish-based access and then associate the hardware with the corresponding Harvester nodes.
+This add-on can also discover hardware and related events for hosts that support [Redfish](https://www.dmtf.org/standards/redfish)-based access, and then associate that hardware with the corresponding hosts.

-You must enable the `harvester-seeder` addon from the **Addons** page to get started.
+## Prerequisites

+To use `harvester-seeder`, ensure that the following requirements are met.

+- IPMI access is enabled on the hosts, and your user account has the necessary privileges for performing related operations.

+    If you are using [ipmitool](https://github.com/ipmitool/ipmitool), you can run `ipmitool -I lanplus -H iloOriDracIPAddress -U admin -P admin sel list` to verify that both requirements are met.

+- Redfish is enabled.

+    You can run `curl -vk https://iloOriDracIPAddress/redfish/v1` to verify that Redfish is enabled.

+- Ports **443** and **623** are reachable.

+    Some IPMI implementations allow you to access devices using a web interface on port 443.
+However, IPMI devices are more commonly accessed using a command-line interface on UDP port 623 (IPMI over IP).

+- Alerts are enabled on the hosts.

+    Some hardware vendors may require that you enable alerts.

+## Enable **harvester-seeder** and Configure Hosts

+1. On the Harvester UI, go to **Advanced** > **Addons** screen.

+1. Select **harvester-seeder**, and then select **⋮** > **Enable**.

+    After a few seconds, the value of **State** changes to **DeploySuccessful**.

 ![](/img/v1.2/vm-import-controller/EnableAddon.png)

-Once the addon is enabled, find the desired host and select **Edit Config** and go to the **Out-Of-Band Access** tab.
+1. Go to the **Hosts** screen.

+    You must edit the configuration of each host listed on this screen.

+1. Select a host, and then select **⋮** > **Edit Config**.

+    The host details screen opens.

 ![](/img/v1.2/seeder/EditConfig.png)

+1. On the **Out-of-Band Access** tab, select **Enabled**, configure the settings, and then select **Save**.

+    **harvester-seeder** uses the information to connect to your IPMI interface.

 ![](/img/v1.2/seeder/OutOfBandAccess.png)

-`seeder` leverages `ipmi` to manage the underlying node hardware.

-Hardware discovery and event detection require `redfish` support.

 ## Power operations